Jules Verne ATV

-The Jules Verne ATV, or Automated Transfer Vehicle 001 (ATV-001), was a robotic cargo spacecraft launched by the European Space Agency (ESA).
+The Jules Verne ATV, or Automated Transfer Vehicle 1 (ATV-1), was a robotic cargo spacecraft launched by the European Space Agency (ESA).
 The ATV was named after the 19th-century French science-fiction author Jules Verne.
 It was launched on 9 March 2008 on a mission to supply the International Space Station (ISS) with propellant, water, air, and dry cargo.
-Jules Verne was the first of five ATVs to be launched.
+Jules Verne was the first of five Automated Transfer Vehicle spacecraft to be launched.

 Because it was the first ATV to be launched, Jules Verne underwent three weeks of orbital testing before beginning its final rendezvous with the ISS.
 The spacecraft docked to the ISS on 3 April 2008 to deliver its cargo.
 On 25 April 2008, Jules Verne used its thrusters to reboost the station into a higher orbit.
 After spending just over five months docked at the station, Jules Verne undocked on 5 September 2008 and made a destructive re-entry over the Pacific Ocean on 29 September.